Hanz-ala1/EKS-Deployment/README.md

 Please note you need these CLIs installed:

-Eksctl CLI
+- Eksctl
-Kubectl CLI
+- Kubectl
-Helm CLI
+- Helm
-AWS CLI
+- AWS

 Recomommed you use https://chocolatey.org/ if you are using windows